jackrugile/start-making-games/notes.md

 - pythagoreans theorem? totally useful!
 - I don't learn all the math because of pythagoreasons
 - show "where" we are when zoomed in on code
+- whole journey that other game developers have experience that you get to experience too
+	- even if you weren't the one to invent or discover a concept, it still feels great to understand it and implement it in your own way